zhuochen777/fyuurapp/projects/02_trivia_api/starter/README.md

-# Full Stack API Final Project
+# Trivia API

-## Full Stack Trivia
+## Introduction

-Udacity is invested in creating bonding experiences for its employees and students.
-A bunch of team members got the idea to hold trivia on a regular basis and created a webpage to manage the trivia app and play the game, but their API experience is limited and still needs to be built out.
+Trivia is an application where team members can hold trivia on a regular basis and play the game.
+It creates communication and bonding experiences within the whole team.
+This application can:

-That's where you come in!
-Help them finish the trivia app so they can start holding trivia and seeing who's the most knowledgeable of the bunch.
-The application must:

 1. Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2. Delete questions.